 So there you have it: the complete stories of 4 Real Returns participants!
 I found their insights valuable and was cheering these women on as I wrote this up.

-If your career break was at least 2 years, I hope you’ll consider applying to Real Returns and joining Sally, Tatyana, Sreedevi and Krithika.
+If your career break was at least 2 years, consider applying to Real Returns and joining Sally, Tatyana, Sreedevi and Krithika.
 Returning to work at a company that values all of your experience, including the time you spent out of the paid workforce, can be an exciting next chapter in a successful career.

 Thanks to Sally, Tatyana, Sreedevi and Krithika for sharing their stories with the Back to Business community!